fredericharnois/classic-bixi-map/README.md

 ## Background

-This project was created out of personal frustration when looking for classic (non-electric) BIXI bikes around Montreal.
+This project was created out of a personal need to easily locate classic (non-electric) BIXI bikes around Montreal.
 After seeing multiple Reddit posts mentioning that some docking stations seem to have predominantly electric bikes, I decided to build a tool that would make it easier to find classic bikes specifically.

 While the official BIXI app does include a filter for bike types, it doesn't save your preference for displaying only classic bikes - you have to re-apply the filter every time you use the app.
 This project also served as a learning opportunity to explore map generation and to familiarize myself with working with GBFS (General Bikeshare Feed Specification) feeds.